Occupational Safety and Health Changes to OIICS, NAICS and SOC

 The Standard Occupational Classification (SOC) system is used to classify occupations for both CFOI and SOII.
 Beginning with reference year 2011, a revised version of the SOC system will be used to classify occupations.
 While the changes to the new structure (SOC 2010) were not extensive, comparisons of SOC 2000 and SOC 2010 occupations should be made with caution.
 More information on the 2010 SOC, including an overview of new items in SOC 2010, can be found here: www.bls.gov/soc/home.htm.

 The North American Industry Classification System (NAICS) is used to classify industry for both CFOI and SOII.
 For reference year 2014, the CFOI and SOII programs will adopt a revised industry classification system, NAICS 2012, which will represent a break in series.
 More information NAICS can be found here: www.bls.gov/bls/naics.htm.

-For more information on the different coding structures used and the years to which they apply, please see the BLS Handbook of Methods at www.bls.gov/opub/hom/pdf/homch9.pdf.
+For more information on changes in coding structures and the years to which they apply, see the IIF Timeline of Key Developments in our Handbook of Methods.